Q-Telecom: Ya! telephone card

 The Ya! prepaid telephone scratch card allows calls to be made from residential or public phones.

 It is used mainly by students and young people, and for international calls by tourists and people from other countries living in Greece.

 Ya means two things in Greek: Γεια means "hello" and για means "for", so the card's slogans are "Say Hello", "For everyone", "For (calls to) all over Greece and the world".

 Q-shop

 Q telecom has launched a shop in its website that sells second hand devices.
 There are three categories A, B and C in which it translates the device condition and malfunction.
 According to the category that is chosen the phones prices are also changing from A being the most expensive to C being the least.

 TV and radio campaigns

 Q-Telecom was known in Greece for its publicity campaign on both TV and radio.

 The ads contained small cartoon characters (the "Q-ies" or "Q-δάκια" in Greek) that resembled the company's logo.
 They used slang to promote the company's offers and slogans, such as "no fixed fees".
+These "Q-ies" started being used in 2003, and were retired in 2013.